buildbot/buildbot/master/docs/developer/master-worker.rst

 Updates
 -------

-Updates from the slave, sent via :meth:`~buildbot.process.remotecommand.RemoteCommand.remote_update`, are a list of individual update elements.
+Updates from the worker, sent via :meth:`~buildbot.process.remotecommand.RemoteCommand.remote_update`, are a list of individual update elements.
 Each update element is, in turn, a list of the form ``[data, 0]`` where the 0 is present for historical reasons.
 The data is